Share this creepypasta on social media!Nolan B.

 The next thing I saw was my bedroom ceiling.
 I was in my bed, the familiar red quilt covering my nude body.
 It took a while to register, but when it did, I just assumed that I wanted to get out of those clothes.
 I was probably just too exhausted to get ready, but I didn’t want my clothes on.
 I wish I knew, but again, my memory was hazy.
 I then remembered what happened before my black-out.
 Mortified, I used my cellphone and called Stephy’s house.
 After a few intense moments of ringing, the phone was finally picked up by Stephy’s mom.
 I asked frantically if Stephy was alright.
 She was taken aback and told me that she was fine, a little sick, but okay.
 Now I was the one taken aback.
 I questioned her about the wound on her leg, but she said that I never mentioned a wound on her leg.
 Nor did she even have one.

 I was dumbfounded.
 I may have blacked out in the car, but everything else I remembered clear as fucking day.
 I asked her if I could speak to Stephy.
 It took some prying, but she agreed to it.
 After hearing the muffled sounds of her actions, I finally got Stephy on the phone.

 “Hello…?”
 She said, weakly.
 She sounded awful.
 Like she had the flu or something.

 “Stephy?!
 Thank god.
 Are you alright?”
 I asked, agitated by the stress of the past hours.

 “You remember what happened last night, right?”
 I pried.
-There was a few moments worth of silence, before I finally got an answer.
+There were a few moments of silence, before I finally got an answer.

 “Yeah…” She replied.
 “My leg still aches.
 But there’s nothing there.”